Sustainability interventions in nursing wards

 Intervention

-Critically assess the necessity of performing blood tests and reduce them where possible.
-This intervention targets tests that are often (unnecessarily) performed1: Urea, Creatinine, Amylase, Aspartate aminotransferase (ASAT), Alanine aminotransferase (ALAT), C-reactive protein (CRP), and Erythrocyte sedimentation rate (ESR).
-With the exception of the ESR, all tests can be performed using a heparin tube (light green cap).
+Take a critical look at the need to carry out blood tests and reduce them where possible.
+This intervention focuses on the provisions that are often (unnecessarily) implemented1: Urea, Creatinine, Amylase, Aspartate Aminotransferase (AST), Alanine Aminotransferase (ALT), C-Reactive Protein (CRP) and Sedimentation Rate (BSE).
+Except for sedimentation, all tests can be taken in a heparin tube (light green cap).

 Implementation approach

-• Refer to the approach for reducing the use of a product.
+• Look at the approach for reducing the use of a product.

-• Discuss with nurses, physicians, and clinical chemists when a blood test is appropriate based on a clear indication, and what the outcome means for diagnosis, prognosis, or treatment.
+• Discuss with nurses, physicians, and clinical chemists when a blood samples is appropriate based on a clear indication, and what the outcome means for diagnosis, prognosis, or treatment.

 • III.
-Reduce the number of blood tubes used: Combine tests from a single tube so that fewer blood tubes are required.
+Reduce the number of blood vials used: Combine tests from a single tube so that fewer blood vials are required.

 • In the implementation plan, describe actions to raise awareness among new medical residents, as they are often responsible for ordering laboratory tests and therefore form an important target group.
 Possible actions include organising training sessions, creating posters as visual reminders during ward rounds, or adding a pop-up message at the time of ordering: “This test is sometimes requested unnecessarily.
 Are you sure you want to proceed?”¹ ²